pertmdcie/NEUROBL/README.md

 and yeasts obtained from microscope images.

 Authors:
+Arzate Quintana Carlos
+Chacón Murguía Mario Ignacio
+Martinez Madrid Enrique
-Arzate Quintana Carlos,Chacón Murguía Mario Ignacio, Martinez Madrid Enrique, Ramírez Quintana Juan Alberto, Salazar González Edgar Alejandro
+Ramírez Quintana Juan Alberto
+Salazar González Edgar Alejandro

 The program will be free to use if the article
 "Fully convolutional lightweight network applied to microbiological and cellular